 If your child doesn’t learn so quickly, show them that you will do the work for them.
 Remember: Use lots of words, explain it over and over…but in the end, do not require them to work hard.
 You do it for them.
-You must teach them that you will work harder at their life than they do.
+You must teach them that you will work harder in their life than they do.
 Now, this leads us to the final lesson.

 Always Allow Them to Have an Excuse and Give Up Easily

 Regardless of the situation, be interested in their excuses of how hard it is, or how someone else was mean or cheated them.
 Engage and discuss their excuses, and then let them give up.
 Require no staying power or real effort.
 This is always in your mind, so you must believe their excuses and let them off the hook.

 Sure, it means you might have to do things for them, and this will increase with age, but that’s a small price to pay for building a real American Wimp.
 If you are truly successful, your son or daughter will be living in your basement at 28, and while you are working hard, they are still out partying till 3 am and sleeping till noon.
 Even then, does not require more.
 Just a lecture, a few good yelling sessions…and let them storm off crying about how mean and unfair it is.
 Forget about the whole thing the next day, and let life continue.
 If you reach this pinnacle someday, you may find the Great American Wimp is alive and well in your home…and of course, it’s not your responsibility…or is it?